Where to Stay in Budapest: Best Areas & Hotels

 Where to Stay in Budapest for Luxury

 Visitors to Budapest might experience reverse sticker shock when it comes to hotel rooms.
-As one of the less popular European tourist destinations, the city's luxury hotels are priced much lower than their counterparts in London, Paris, or North America.
+As one of the less popular European tourist destinations, the city's luxury hotels are priced much lower than their counterparts in Berlin, Madrid or North America.
 Luxury brands like the Four Seasons and Ritz-Carlton are priced like what you might expect to see for a Hilton or W property.

 The Four Seasons Hotel Gresham Palace has the Danube right outside its front door.
 In fact, the city's iconic Chain Bridge leads you right to the hotel.
 The building is an Art Nouveau masterpiece, built in 1906 as an office and apartment building.
 As you would expect, the views are spectacular, the location is perfect, the accommodations are luxurious, and the service is warm and deeply personal.

-Some of the rooms and suites overlook the giant Budapest Eye Ferris wheel, located right in front of the hotel.
+Some of the rooms and suites overlook the giant Ferris Wheel of Budapest, located right in front of the hotel.
 Club Level rooms offer access to the Ritz-Carlton Club, which serves a delicious selection of food and beverages throughout the day.

-The Kempinski Hotel Corvinus Budapest is a great luxury option, priced more like a mid-range hotel.
-Perfectly and appropriately located in what's called the Gastronomic Quarter, the hotel has the only Nobu in Central Europe.
+The Kempinski Hotel Corvinus Budapest is a great luxury option, yet it's priced more like a mid-range hotel.
+Perfectly and appropriately located in what's called the Gastronomic Quarter, the hotel is home to the only Nobu in Central Europe.
 Aside from sushi at Nobu, the hotel's ES Bisztro has an amazing selection of Austrian, Hungarian, and Austro-Hungarian dishes.

 Like the Ritz-Carlton, the Kempinski is also on Erzsebet Square.
 This hotel is a modern building, constructed as the Kempinski within the last 20 years, so the rooms are quite large.
-Shoppers will love being able to walk out of the hotel and be right on Vaci street, a pedestrian-only street with the city's best shopping and stores from most luxury brands.
+Shoppers will love being able to walk out of the hotel and be right on Vaci Street, a pedestrian-only street with the city's best shopping and all the big luxury brands.

 Where to Stay in Budapest: Mid-Range

 Given the relatively low pricing of all hotels in Budapest, there are some great options in the mid-range category that offer a lot for what they charge.
 The Corinthia Hotel Budapest provides a guest experience that would cost twice or even three times the price in most other cities.
-This is a true grand hotel, built on the city's Grand Boulevard at the height of the Austro-Hungarian Empire (1896).
+This is a true grand hotel, formerly known as the Grand Hotel Royal, built on the city's Grand Boulevard at the height of the Austro-Hungarian Empire (1896).
 Restored to five-star standards, it's again one of the city's largest and most popular hotels.